Eden-06/CROF/README.md

         ```

 8. Finally, the `Main.java` can be run as plain Java Application via the context menu "Run > Java Application".
+9. After a successful run, two model instances are persisted as json files, i.e., `bank.croj` and `instances/model.croj`.
+These can be inspected as needed